-- 1) To elect two directors, as outlined below: - a.
-Anthony W. Parker, to be elected by the holders of common stock and preferred stock, voting together as a single class, to serve until the 2023 Annual Meeting of Stockholders and until his successor is elected and qualified; and - b.
-Michela A. English, to be elected solely by the holders of preferred stock, voting as a single class, to serve until the 2023 Annual Meeting of Stockholders and until her successor is elected and qualified. - 2) To approve a proposal to authorize us, with the subsequent approval of the Board, to issue and sell shares of our common stock (during the 12 months following such authorization) at a price below its then current net asset value ("NAV") per share, provided that the number of shares issued and sold pursuant to such authority does not exceed 25% of our then outstanding common stock immediately prior to each such sale.
+- 1) To elect three directors, as outlined below: - a.
+Terry L. Brubaker and Caren D. Merrick, to be elected by the holders of common stock and preferred stock, voting together as a single class, to serve until the 2024 Annual Meeting of Stockholders and until his or her successor is elected and qualified; and - b.
+Walter H. Wilkinson, Jr., to be elected solely by the holders of preferred stock, to serve until the 2024 Annual Meeting of Stockholders and until his successor is elected and qualified. - 2) To approve a proposal to authorize us, with the subsequent approval of the Board, to issue and sell shares of our common stock (during the 12 months following such authorization) at a price below its then current net asset value ("NAV") per share, provided that the number of shares issued and sold pursuant to such authority does not exceed 25% of our then outstanding common stock immediately prior to each such sale.